alexnardini/FLAM3_for_SideFX_Houdini/README.md

 ### Karma render Note:

 Karma viewport renders do not use any density estimator neither any log density display ( a form of tone mapping ) that instead are present in other applications.
-It does brighten up the high density areas instead ( more points, more bright ) while usig the raw color comeing from the palette the flame is currently using.
+It does brighten up the high density areas instead ( more points, more bright ) while usig the raw color coming from the palette the flame is currently using.

 A custom shader in theory could implement a log density display and some form of density estimator.